Are the Formatt Hitech Firecrest Ultra filters worth it?

-Ok, on first inspection the neutrality is groundbreaking, I have tried shots both with and without filters on location and in the studio and can't see any difference at all.
-The normal Firecrest filters were exceptional but these Ultras seem to be another leap ahead again.
+The Firecrest Ultra filters colour neutrality is groundbreaking, I have tried shots both with and without filters on location and in my studio and can’t see any difference at all between the with and without filter shots (other than the light reduction of course).
+The normal Firecrest filters were good but these Firecrest Ultra filters are another leap ahead again.

-So is this colour neutrality worth the expense of changing to the Ultras?
+Is this colour neutrality worth the expense of changing to the Firecrest Ultras?

-Well no it's not, the standard Firecrest filter range was great anyway.
+Well on it’s own the answer is no, it’s not, the standard Firecrest filter range was good anyway.

 So I guess that’s it then, what else can a filter possibly do for you?